kylehraja/TributePage/README.md

 Set up to run web page:

-1) Download and unzip the CafeMenu.zip file.
+1) Download and unzip the TributePage.zip file.
 2) Open in vscode.
 3) Install the "live server" extenstion for vscode. https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
 4) Open the index.html and run the code (Windows shortcut key: ALT+L+O).